Maids, confinement nannies to take COVID-19 serology test on arrival in Singapore

 The serology test will be mandatory for maids and nannies with recent travel history to higher-risk countries and regions, MOM said, citing the multi-ministry task force for COVID-19.
 It did not specify which countries and regions are higher-risk.

+READ: Extra COVID-19 testing for all newly arrived foreign workers in construction, marine, process sectors

-The serology test is a blood test which can detect if a person has recovered from an old COVID-19 infection.
+The serology test is a blood test which can detect if a person has recovered from a COVID-19 infection.
 This indicates that they have antibodies to SARS-CoV-2, the virus that causes COVID-19.

 Those who test positive can therefore be released from their stay-home notice period, said MOM.